 - Tips for Paying Off Credit Card Debt

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

-At publishing time, the British Airways Visa Signature Card from Chase, Club Carlson Premier Rewards Visa Signature Card, Premier Miles & More World MasterCard From Barclaycard and Southwest Airlines Rapid Rewards Plus Card From Chase are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for this card.
+At publishing time, the British Airways Visa Signature Card from Chase, Club Carlson Premier Rewards Visa Signature Card, Premier Miles & More World MasterCard From Barclaycard and Southwest Airlines Rapid Rewards Plus Card From Chase are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.